 What your site will look like and what the main elements will be

 What benefits your content will offer to users

 Single-page applications work perfectly for SaaS products and social networks.
 Multi-page apps are often developed by companies that offer a wide range of products and different types of content.
 Since MPA are indexed better by search engines, they are frequently used for online stores, catalogs, and marketplaces.

 On the other hand, a single-page application can be a magic wand if you want to considerably cut hardware costs or if you need offline processing – to throw a life jacket to your visitors during server outages, for instance.

 We’ve provided you with a detailed list of pros and cons for SPAs and considering use cases for each approach.
-This data will help you choose the right approach for your website.
+If you still decide between these approaches, just drop us a line and we will help you.